activebook/activebook.github.io/README.md

 - SakanaLens Automatic Japanese-to-English Translation Python version SakanaLens enables seamless translation of Japanese text to English in any active window.
 With a simple Ctrl + T shortcut for full-window translation, Ctrl + Cmd + T to select a specific area, or Ctrl + Cmd + R to lock a region for future translations (then using Ctrl + T to translate only that region), you can translate on-screen text without switching applications.

+- GVoice
+GVoice is a lightweight, desktop Text-to-Speech (TTS) application powered by Google AI's Gemini TTS API.
+Convert your text to natural-sounding speech effortlessly with support for multiple voices, dark/light themes, and customizable speech styles.

 - KokoroVoice
 A lightweight, local Text-to-Speech (TTS) engine powered by Kokoro TTS.
 Convert your text to natural-sounding speech effortlessly—completely free and without the hassle of token limits or subscription worries.